15 Spring Cleaning Mistakes That Could Make You Sick

 You don’t clean the natural way

 But perhaps the safest way to clean is to avoid cleaning products altogether.
 Steinemann advises using “vinegar, baking soda, hot water, a cut lemon or a cut orange, airing things out, sunshine, and ventilation.”
 Maker says that plain soap and water is enough for most jobs.
 In addition, there are some products you don’t need to use, ever.
 “Avoid conventional drain cleaners—ingredients in them can be caustic—and use a drain snake instead,” Geller says.
 In addition, “furniture polishes can leave sticky residues which attract dirt and dust,” she says.
 “Use your own DIY polish using olive oil and lemon juice.”
-Just make sure you know the 11 things you should never clean with baking soda.
+Just make sure you know what you shouldn’t clean with baking soda.

 You’re not wearing protective gear

 Definitely wear a mask, gloves, and even goggles when cleaning—depending on what task you’re doing.
 “Gloves can be very helpful to protect the skin, and goggles may be imperative to protect the eyes when working with chemicals,” Dr. Caudle says.
 When dusting, Geller says, “wear a face mask or respirator labeled N95 or P100; they’re available at most hardware stores and they filter 95 to 100 percent of particulates.”
 For general cleaning, Maker says she doesn’t usually use protective gear, but it’s perfect for more intense jobs like those you might do for spring cleaning.
 “If you’re cleaning out a crawl space, or an attic, or something that’s super dusty it makes sense to wear protective gear,” she says.
 Plus, “use gloves if you’re using really hot water and you want to protect your hands; if you’re changing a vacuum filter and you have dust allergies, wearing a mask is a great idea.”